Search results for: multifaith

 WA State Multifaith Network

-The Washington State Interfaith Network connects interfaith organizations to strengthen relationships, share learning, and serve the common good across our state Convened by Paths to Understanding, the Washington State Interfaith Network brings interfaith organizations together to build trust, explore partnerships, and learn from one another.
+The Washington State Multi-faith Network connects interfaith organizations to strengthen relationships, share learning, and serve the common good across our state Convened by Paths to Understanding, the Washington State Interfaith Network brings interfaith organizations together to build trust, explore partnerships, and learn from one another.
 Together, we stay connected to statewide efforts that strengthen belonging,…

 Read MoreThe Role of the Multifaith Movement in Our Time